Our products

 Can ajoarriero be prepared in advance?

-Yes, and in fact, it is one of those dishes that improve most with resting.
+Yes, and in fact, it's one of those dishes that improves most with resting.
 Prepare it the day before, let it cool to room temperature, cover it, and store it in the refrigerator.
 The next day, reheat it over low heat in the same casserole with a drizzle of oil on top.
-The flavors of the sofrito integrate and round out with hours of resting, resulting in an even tastier dish.
+The flavors of the sofrito integrate and mellow with hours of cold rest, resulting in an even tastier dish.

 What is ajoarriero traditionally served with?

-The classic accompaniment in Navarra is crusty country bread, simply for dipping in the sofrito.
+The classic accompaniment in Navarre is crusty country bread, simply for dipping in the sofrito.
 It also works well with white rice, which absorbs the sauce and balances the flavors.
 Some restaurants serve it with diced fried potatoes or with a fried egg on top, Aragonese style.
-As a tapa, it is served in an individual earthenware ramekin with a slice of toasted bread.
+As a tapa, it's served in small individual earthenware dishes with a slice of toasted bread.

 Yes, it freezes well for 2-3 months if stored in airtight containers in individual portions.
-To thaw it, transfer it to the refrigerator the night before and reheat over low heat in a casserole with a drizzle of olive oil.
-Avoid thawing in the microwave because the cod tends to dry out.
-The result after freezing is very acceptable, although always inferior to freshly made or chilled for a day.
+To thaw, transfer it to the refrigerator the night before and reheat over low heat in a casserole with a drizzle of olive oil.
+Avoid thawing in the microwave because cod tends to dry out.
+The result after freezing is very acceptable, although always inferior to freshly made or rested in the refrigerator for a day.

-What is the difference between Navarran and Cuencan ajoarriero?
+What is the difference between Navarrese and Cuencan ajoarriero?

-Despite sharing the name, they are very different dishes.
-The Navarran version is a generous sofrito of onion, red and green peppers, tomato, and garlic, with flaked cod integrated at the end: juicy, red, and with a stew-like texture.
+They are very different dishes despite sharing the name.
+The Navarrese version is a generous sofrito of onion, red and green peppers, tomato, and garlic, with crumbled cod integrated at the end: juicy, red, and with a stew-like texture.
 The Cuencan version is a cold mash of desalted cod, cooked potato, crushed garlic, and raw olive oil, much drier and paler, almost like a brandade or atascaburras.
-They are two completely distinct muleteer traditions.
+They are two completely different muleteer traditions.

 Can ajoarriero be made with fresh cod?

-Traditional ajoarriero is always prepared with desalted salted cod, never fresh.
+Traditional ajoarriero is always made with desalted salted cod, never with fresh.
 The salting process transforms the texture of the cod, making it firmer and concentrating its flavor.
 These qualities are essential for the cod to withstand prolonged cooking with the sofrito without falling apart and to provide that characteristic saltiness that complements the peppers and tomato.
-With fresh cod, much of the dish's identity is lost.
+With fresh cod, a good part of the dish's identity is lost.

 How much cod is needed per person?